 MHC I: Presenting Intracellular Antigens

 MHC I molecules are expressed on nearly all nucleated cells and consist of an alpha chain paired with β2-microglobulin (B2M).
 The alpha chain includes three domains (α1, α2, α3), with α1 and α2 forming a peptide-binding groove that holds peptides (8–10 amino acids) from intracellular sources, such as viral proteins or tumor antigens.
-These MHC I-peptide complexes are recognized by the T-cell receptor (TCR) on CD8+ cytotoxic T cells, triggering targeted cell destruction.
-The TCR’s affinity for monomeric MHC I-peptide complexes is low but is significantly enhanced with MHC I tetramers, improving immune detection.
+These MHC I–peptide complexes are recognized by the T-cell receptor (TCR) on CD8+ cytotoxic T cells, triggering targeted cell destruction.
+The TCR’s affinity for monomeric MHC I–peptide complexes is modest but is significantly enhanced with MHC I tetramers, improving detection of antigen-specific T cells.

 MHC I is essential for antiviral immunity, tumor surveillance, and transplant compatibility.
-Dysregulation of MHC I presentation can lead to immune evasion in cancers or contribute to autoimmune diseases.
+Dysregulation of MHC I presentation can lead to immune evasion in cancers or contribute to autoimmune disease.

 MHC II: Orchestrating Adaptive Immunity